 We have both Student Teaching I and Student Teaching II candidates.
-Student Teachers in the first class are expected to sustain relationship with children, build curricula, write weekly reflective journals and complete a portfolio.
-Student Teachers in the second class are expected to complete intentional teaching, demonstrate the ability to differentiate instructions and build relations with children and families.
-They too, will keep weekly reflective journals and develop a portfolio with additional objectives.
+Student Teachers in the first class are expected to conduct 4-6 lessons, write weekly reflective journals and to complete a portfolio.
+Student Teachers in the second class are expected to complete observations and to work with intentional teaching methodologies in conjunction with state standards and curricula.
+They too will keep weekly reflective journals and develop a portfolio with additional objectives.
 In addition, to these requirements, the candidates also participate in bi-monthly seminars and contact me weekly by email to discuss their progress.

 To date, our candidates are thriving.
-In the past, our candidates are placed at the following sites: Bozrah's Field Memorial School, Bright Horizon's, The Calvary Nursery School, Lebanon Elementary School, LEARN's Friendship School, Mitchell College's Children Learning Center, Norwich's Mahan School, Plainfield's Elementary School, Pine Point Elementary School, Norwich's Integrated Day Charter School, Plainfield's Memorial School, and in Birth to Three.
+In the past, our candidates are placed at the following sites: Bozrah's Field Memorial School, Bright Horizon's, The Calvary Nursery School, Lebanon Elementary School, LEARN's Friendship School, Mitchell College's Children Learning Center, Norwich's Mahan School, Plainfield's Elementary School, Pine Point Elementary School, Norwich's Integrated Day Charter School, Birth to Three, Plainfield's Memorial School, and in Birth to Three.
 Many of our candidates are completing their work in hopes of transferring to colleges such as Mitchell College and Eastern Connecticut State University.
 More times, than not, their goal is to be a certified teacher.